Becoming a Surgical Technologist - Guide to Education & Certifications

 While surgical technologists must be fastidiously clean, they must also be precise.
 During surgery, surgical techs perform critical medical support services.
 For instance, a surgical technologist must listen carefully for instructions and hand over sterile tools requested by surgical first assistants and surgeons.
 Having a strong physical and mental constitution is required for surgical techs as they may have to hold surgical instruments or something more vital, such as a patient’s internal organs during operations.

 One surgical tech task of paramount importance is counting all tools and sponges before and after an operation to ensure nothing is left inside the patient’s body.
-This is a basic, but essential task that if left uncompleted could put the patient at risk for infection, and the hospital at risk for litigation.
+This basic but essential task, if left uncompleted, could put the patient at risk for infection and the hospital at risk for litigation.
 After surgery, surgical techs clean and sterilize the operating room and help transfer patients to their recovery rooms.

-For those who crave a multi-skilled medical career without the extensive education and training required of nurses and surgeons, becoming a surgical tech is a great career choice.
+Become a surgical tech for those who crave a multi-skilled medical career without the extensive education and training required of nurses and surgeons.
 According to the US Bureau of Labor Statistics (BLS), with an accredited diploma, certificate, or associate’s degree, aspiring surgical technologists can train for an entry-level career in the field in one to two years.
 Surgical technology education programs include a mix of didactic science and technical courses and a hands-on learning experience in supervised clinical settings.

 Keep reading for more details about becoming a surgical technologist.